pulumi/pulumi-hugo/themes/default/content/blog/2022-03-22-my-pulumi-managing-my-dns/index.md

 ## Overview

 Using Pulumi's ComponentResource API, we're able to provide a nice developer experience for manipulating DNS records through methods on an object---we call this object the "Domain Controller."
 I have a domain controller for every domain that I own.
 Through this controller I can add DNS records through helper methods that keep the interface as simple as can be.

-Let's explore it.
+So, let's explore this.
+First, I'll show you the consumer API and how you work with the `Controller`, then I'll show you how it was put together.

 ### Fetching the Controller